 The Wheel of Life is one of the most commonly used coaching assessments.
-It’s a simple yet powerful tool to map up how satisfied your client feels with different areas of their life and, as a result, help them reach a greater balance.
+It’s a simple yet powerful tool to map out how satisfied your client feels with different areas of their life and, as a result, help them reach a greater balance.

 What Is the Wheel of Life Framework?

 The Wheel of Life is a popular framework primarily used in life coaching.
-It’s a versatile tool
+It’s a versatile tool to assess the client’s satisfaction level in various categories of their life and set personal growth goals to improve it.

 - Personal growth